 Research Regarding Religious Beliefs of Teens and Young Adults

 A 2016 study conducted by the Public Religion Research Institute found that thirty-nine percent of young adults ages eighteen to twenty-nine consider themselves religiously unaffiliated.
 Sixty-two percent of these religiously unaffiliated young adults grew up in a religious tradition.
-However, they abandoned that religious faith by their eighteenth birthday.
+However, they abandoned religious faith by their eighteenth birthday.
 A 2018 study conducted by The Barna Group and Impact 360 found that atheism is on a dramatic rise among the religiously unaffiliated.
 Thirteen percent of teens now consider themselves atheists.
 This number is double the percentages of adults twenty and older who identify with atheism.

 These statistics represent a dramatically changing religious landscape among young adults in the US.
-But are those leaving different religious traditions coming from our homes, churches, and Christian schools?
+But are those leaving religious traditions coming from our homes, churches, and Christian schools?

 Research Regarding Young Adults and the Church